 The judges were Dr Jian Yang (MP and Chair of the Committee for Science and Education), Dr Jo Cribb (CEO of Ministry for Women), Guy Ryan (Social Entrepreneur and Young New Zealander of the Yea), Alan Koziarski (NZ Trade and Enterprise Director) and Dame Susan Devoy (Race Relations Commissioner).

-Nepalese quake inspires winner of global business competition
+Nepalese quake inspires winners

 The supreme award winner of Victoria University of Wellington’s Global Enterprise Experience announced at Parliament last night was inspired by one team member’s first-hand experience of the devastating earthquake in Nepal earlier this year.